cgarciae/pypeln/README.md

 You can build a _stage_ (a pipeline unit) out of any _iterable_ object and apply certain type of transformations with the operations performed in parallel and/or concurrently depending on the mechanism you use.

 ### Processes
-You create a stage based on [multiprocessing.Process](https://docs.python.org/3.4/library/multiprocessing.html#multiprocessing.Process)es by using the `pr` module:
+You can create a stage based on [multiprocessing.Process](https://docs.python.org/3.4/library/multiprocessing.html#multiprocessing.Process)es by using the `pr` module:

 ```python
 from pypeln import pr